mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Hoping to be LatAm's top digital bank for SMBs, Xepelin launches a lending and revenue management service
+  - With thousands of subscribers, The Juggernaut raises $2 million for South Asian-focused news outlet
      <hr/>

-      - *There’s another entrant in the startup race to provide financial services to Latin America’s small and medium-sized businesses.
-Financial services have been a huge opportunity for startups coming out of Brazil, Colombia, and Mexico in recent years, and now Xe…*
+      - *As paid newsletters grow in popularity, Snigdha Sur, the founder of South Asian-focused media company The Juggernaut, has no qualms about avoiding the approach entirely.
+In October 2017, Sur started The Juggernaut as a free newsletter, called InkMango.
+As she…*

-  - If data is labor, can collective bargaining limit big tech?
+  - How startups should budget in uncertain times
       <hr/>

-      - *What if consumer platforms had to do business with large coalitions representing ordinary peoples to get the right to exploit their data?*
+      - *My guiding principle at this time is surely familiar: control burn until income streams are more predictable.
+Many startups find themselves in a similar position these days: ramen or sushi?*

-  - 4-year founder vesting is dead
+  - eBay takes a bite at StockX and GOAT with sneaker authentication for sales $100+ in the U.S.
       <hr/>

-      - *A growing number of founders are starting to realize that a 4-year vesting schedule can damage their startup irreparably.*
+      - *eBay is announcing today that it’s going to start authenticating sneaker sales over $100 in the U.S. This is a clear bite into the dominance of StockX and GOAT in the limited sneaker universe.
+The authentication will be done by Sneaker Con, the company that r…*

-  - France’s Health Data Hub to move to European cloud infrastructure to avoid EU-US data transfers
+  - Twilio's $3.2B Segment acquisition about helping developers build data-fueled apps
       <hr/>

-      - *France’s data regulator CNIL has issued some recommendations for French services that handle health data, as Mediapart first reported.
-Those services should avoid using American cloud hosting companies altogether, such as Microsoft Azure, Amazon Web Services …*
+      - *The pandemic has forced businesses to change the way they interact with customers.
+Whether it’s how they deliver goods and services, or how they communicate, there is one common denominator, and that’s that everything is being forced to be digitally driven mu…*

-  - Yotascale raises a $13M Series B to help companies track and manage their cloud spends
+  - Hoping to be LatAm's top digital bank for SMBs, Xepelin launches a lending and revenue management service
       <hr/>

-       - *These days when you found a startup, you don’t go out and buy a rack of servers.
-And you don’t build an in-house datacenter team.
-Instead, you farm out your infrastructure needs to the major cloud platforms, namely Amazon AWS, Microsoft Azure and Google Cloud…*
+       - *There’s another entrant in the startup race to provide financial services to Latin America’s small and medium-sized businesses.
+Financial services have been a huge opportunity for startups coming out of Brazil, Colombia, and Mexico in recent years, and now Xe…*